- Audiovisual Production Paratore Audio-Visual Inc.

 Search our directory

-It got a bit stuffy at the University Club.
+NEW YORK It got a bit stuffy at the University Club.
 And we're not talking about the club's jacket-and-ties-are-required attitude.
 It was hot.
 But when the guests at the Art of Packaging benefit sat down to dinner, the temperature in the club's seventh floor dining area didn't stop them from chatting with each other or enjoying a surprisingly good dinner.
 (You don't expect good food at these types of events, but the filet mignon and truffles mashed potatoes were a welcome treat.)

 Filled with more than 300 guests from the cosmetics package design industry, the event was a benefit for a scholarship fund for package design students set up by Marc Rosen, a professor at Pratt Institute.
 The event, which was organized by Annik Klein of KX Associates, included an award presented to the Wella Fragrance and Cosmetic Group of Cosmopolitan/Intercosmetics and a short video of the firm's package design work for fragrances.